Freda Friedman Salzman: Career and research

 After graduate school, Friedman worked at the University of Illinois, the University of Rochester, and the University of Colorado.
 During this time she collaborated with her husband George Salzman on research in high energy physics, including single-particle exchange models, multiperipheral models, and the electromagnetic interactions of vector bosons.
 She would also later work on the dynamical content of the Schwarzschild metric.
+One of her major scientific contributions was the Chew–Low–Salzman method which numerically solved a nonlinear integral equation within the Chew–Low model for nuclear interactions.

 In 1965, both Freda Salzman and her husband were hired at the newly-opened University of Massachusetts Boston and instructed to begin building teaching and research programs in physics.
 The University had amended its anti-nepotism policy in 1963 to state that while two family members could now be employed in the same department, if both were highly qualified, only one would be offered tenure.
 George Salzman was offered a full-time position with tenure while Freda was offered a three-quarter position without tenure.

 In 1967, the Chancellor of the University of Massachusetts decided not to renew Freda Salzman's position, citing the anti-nepotism policy.
 Despite support from the physics department, Salzman's position was officially terminated in 1968.
 A protracted campaign for Salzman to be reinstated followed, in which Salzman received widespread support, including by the university's tenure and grievance committee, the National Organization for Women, and a public petition.
 As a result of the campaign, the university's board of trustees removed the anti-nepotism policy as a consideration in faculty hiring.
 Salzman was reappointed as an associate professor without tenure in 1972, and received tenure in 1975.
 Salzman's husband George was a vocal supporter of her efforts to attain stable employment.

 Activism

 Salzman was active in multiple groups, including Science for the People, its Sociobiology Study Group, its Women's Issues Project Group.
-In 1977 she spoke as part of the Black Rose lecture series, giving a talk entitled: "Scientific Sexism: ‘From Freud to Sociobiology.’"
+In 1977 she spoke as part of the Black Rose lecture series, giving a talk entitled: "Scientific Sexism: 'From Freud to Sociobiology.'"
 Salzman was outspoken on issues including sexism and sociobiology.